Le-Peuple-Bagueur/Band-Aid/README.md

   Step 4 — Download the latest repo as a ZIP (no Git required)

-    Go to your repo page on GitHub
+    Go to your repo page on GitHub click on Releases, on the right of the file list. choose the Source Code file, it will download de latest version.
-    Click the green Code button
-    Click Download ZIP [datanovia.com]
-    Your browser downloads a ZIP snapshot of the repository files [datanovia.com]
+    Your browser downloads a ZIP folder in your download folder.

-    That ZIP is your “build artifact” (your distributable package).
-    Optional but recommended: rename the ZIP for versions Before uploading it for users, rename it like:

-    BandAid_v1.0.zip
-    BandAid_v1.1_2026-01-29.zip

-    This makes it much easier to support users (“Which version do you have?”).

 Part C — Publish the ZIP for users (Teams / SharePoint / OneDrive) Step 5 — Upload the ZIP to Teams / SharePoint / OneDrive